pacohope/bsd-scripts/node-forever.md

 # node-forever

-This is a script to launch node's 'forever' script at boot time on a FreeBSD system.
+This is a script to launch node's [forever](https://github.com/foreverjs/forever) script at boot time on a [FreeBSD](https://freebsd.org/) system.
+When I Googled, all I found was [this script](https://gist.github.com/jellea/6510897), which doesn't make me happy.
+It doesn't really get FreeBSD's `rc(8)` subsystem and how things are expected to work.
+I've taken [jellea](https://github.com/jellea)'s script and radically reworked it.
+I suppose The Right Way™ to do it would be to fork it, but this was such a significant rewrite that I didn't think that made sense.

 # Installation